Skip to main content

 A passing trial result is not a pretty dashboard.
 It is a clean incident evidence pack: alert, linked telemetry, owner, timeline, and resolution note.

 Use public comparisons to build a shortlist, not to make the final call.
-In this source set, one comparison is from May 13, 2025, and another is from September 17, 2021 and explicitly framed as personal experience plus user reviews.
+One comparison is from May 13, 2025, and another is from September 17, 2021 and explicitly framed as personal experience plus user reviews.
 Treat that as directional input, then validate each option in your own environment.

 Choose the option that gives you the fastest clear triage path and the most practical alerts with the least ongoing overhead.
 If two options are close, keep the one that makes handoffs and client updates easiest to explain.